Wedding - Couple Information

 St. Stephen's is pleased to help couples begin their married life together and walk with them on their Christian journey.
 We have found it helpful to share the following information that applies to a wedding or blessing of a civil wedding.
 We hope that a couple, if they are already not members of St. Stephen's, will make St. Stephen's their Christian home and participate in our ministry to the community.

-The wedding fee for a wedding at St. Stephen's is $300 or at a location different from St. Stephen's $200, $50 payable to St. Stephen's before marriage preparation, and the remainder at the wedding.
+The wedding fee for a wedding at St. Stephen's is $300 or at a location different from St. Stephen's $250, $50 payable to St. Stephen's before marriage preparation, and the remainder at the wedding.
 It includes marriage preparation inventory, the clergy's time and use of the church building for the wedding.
-This fee is waived if the couple is financially supporting St. Stephen's through envelope offerings.
+This fee is waived if the couple is financially supporting St. Stephen's.
 An honorarium may be given to the clergy, but it is not required.
 The wedding fee does not include the rental of the Parish Hall; see Parish Hall Rental.

-Marriage preparation consists of filling in an inventory, which is sent away to be processed and the clergy discusses it with the couple over a minimum of three sessions.
+Marriage preparation consists of the clergy reviewing the intent of marriage (BAS p.
+541) with the couple, planning the wedding with the couple and the couple filling in an inventory, which is sent away to be processed and the clergy discusses it with them.
+Marriage preparation normally is a minimum of three sessions.

 The parish may print a bulletin, which has an order of service that refers people to the service book (BAS or BCP).
 If the couple would like special paper, they must provide it.
 If the couple prints their own bulletin, the clergy must approve it before it is printed.